Justin-Kwan/bit-image/readme.md

 #### By Name, Tag or Content Label

-We can get a summarized list of our own images by fuzzy matching against a tag or image name which we provided, or by the contents of the actual image.
+You can get a summarized list of yourimages by fuzzy matching against a tag or image name which you've provided, or by the contents of the actual image.

 Definition